Phone-GWP-group

 Correx® is available in a range of standard colours.

-Options include white, black, red, blue, green, yellow and silver/grey.
-It is also possible to source clear/translucent Correx®.
+Options include white, black, red, blue, green, yellow, and grey.
+It is also possible to source Correx® in transparent.

 Where larger volumes of material are required, for example, in the case of long-run printing or some industrial packaging applications, it is possible to specify bespoke colours.